MicrosoftDocs/OfficeDocs-SharePoint/migration/migration-import-api-updates.md

 You can find latest version of the SharePoint Online Client Side Object Model (CSOM) package from the [NuGet gallery](https://www.nuget.org/packages/Microsoft.SharePointOnline.CSOM/) using id of `Microsoft.SharePointOnline.CSOM`.

 >[!Important]
 > **Pending change:** Files larger than 15 GB must now create the required checksum using [QuickXorHash](https://docs.microsoft.com/en-us/onedrive/developer/code-snippets/quickxorhash?view=odsp-graph-online).
+We have provided an example [here](#what-is-stored-in-those-azure-blob-containers).
 >
 >The previous method of MD5Hash is still required for files smaller than 2 GB; however this requirement will be removed at some point in the future.